vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 ### Softfail or Hardfail
 SPF can get a softfail or a hardfail, you determine that at the end of the record.

-- With `~all`: Email originating from a host that matches the term will not pass SPF evaluation, but will still be tested for other mechanisms (like DKIM).
+- With `~all`: Email originating from a host that not match the record will not pass the SPF evaluation, but will still be tested for other mechanisms (like DKIM).

-- With `-all`: Email originating from a host that matches the term will be rejected, no further mechanism (like DKIM) may be used.
+- With `-all`: Email originating from a host that not match the record will not pass the SPF evaluation and be rejected, no further mechanism (like DKIM) may be used.

 Most mailbox providers treat SPF softfail (`~all`) and hardfail (`-all`) in a similar way.
 However, when an email fails SPF, such as in cases involving relaying or delegated senders, it may be hard rejected at SMTP level if an SPF hardfail (`-all`) is used.
 This can prevent DKIM evaluation on the receiving mail server, which may lead to a DMARC failure.